A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 The main international airport in Vanuatu is Bauerfield International Airport (VLI), located in the capital, Port Vila on Efate Island.
 Learn about the facilities and location of this airport in Airports in Vanuatu: Where Can You Fly to in Vanuatu?

 Those arriving on an international flight at Bauerfield International Airport need to go through the standard arrivals process, including customs, immigration, and biosecurity.
-Learn more about the formalities in our guide, Arriving in Vanuatu: Airport Customs, Biosecurity & the Arrival Process LINK#TT003.

 Car rentals and airport transfers are available just outside the arrivals area at Bauerfield International Airport.
-It’s best to have car rentals or transfers pre-booked.
-Otherwise, taxis and shuttle services are readily available to take you to your accommodation.
-Check out the 10 Best Airport Transfers in Vanuatu for all of your options.
+Itās best to have transfers pre-booked, though car rental kiosks remain open for incoming flights.
+Otherwise, taxis and buses are readily available to take you to your accommodation.

-You can also make domestic connections to Espiritu Santo (Santo) or smaller islands such as Tanna, Malekula, or Efate outer islands through Bauerfield International Airport or via regional carriers like Solomon Airlines.
-More information can be found in Domestic Flights in Vanuatu: Your Guide to Interisland Flights.
+You can also make domestic connections to Espiritu Santo (Santo) or smaller islands such as Tanna, Malekula or Efate outer islands through Bauerfield International Airport or via regional carriers like Air Vanuatu and Belair Airways, as well as with charter flight providers, like Unity Airlines and Air Taxi.

 Cruises to Vanuatu